google/ruy/README.md

 # The ruy matrix multiplication library

+THIS IS A TEST FOR IMPORTING GITHUB PRS

 This is not an officially supported Google product.

 ruy is a matrix multiplication library.
 Its focus is to cover the matrix